nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

   to the latest LTS Node.js version in order to ensure you can use new versions/get security fixes.
 * LTS - The package is maintained for the Node.js LTS releases (both in Active and Maintenence mode).
-  Anyone creating an application using an LTS version of Node.js and using the latest major version of LTS adopting modules will will not have to accept semver-major level (ie. breaking) changes into that application in order to receive essential fixes.
+  Anyone creating an application using an LTS version of Node.js and using the latest major version of LTS adopting modules will not have to accept semver-major level (ie. breaking) changes into that application in order to receive essential fixes.
   Full details are available in: https://github.com/nodejs/package-maintenance/issues/119 (should we bring this into the package-maintenance repo?)